curtismchale/Coupons-for-Gravity-Forms/readme.txt

 All discounts are percentage based only.
 Coupon codes are case sensitive.
 Only tested with PayPal.

+** Does not currently handle discounts for subscriptions.

 == Installation ==

 1. Extract to your wp-content/plugins/